isomerpages/govtech-corp/media/technews/_posts/2024-12-30-post-Smart Nation 2: Initiatives in Singapore.md

 </div>
 </div>
 <div class="isomer-card-body">
-<div class="isomer-card-title">Singapore AI CTF: Solving Real-World Security Problems</div>
+<div class="isomer-card-title">Singapore AI CTF: Solving real-world security problems</div>
 <div class="isomer-card-description">A platform for anyone to test their AI skills, the Singapore AI CTF challenges
 participants to solve real-world AI security problems across 7 domains.
 Participants can crack codes, win prizes, and be part of the cybersecurity